Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - Prototype a Quit Button (as a subprogram for introduction to dynamic non-flat programs, copying code to any program)

 **3 x 3 Home Screen**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/3x3-Home-Screen">Create this Example, starter and exemplar</a>
-- Create 3 projects ...
-First two emphasize single-line-IF, Boolean, and IF-Else
+- Getting Started with 1 or two buttons: create 2 projects emphasizing single-line-IF, Boolean, and IF-Else
-  - Version 1 of Do This Not That
+  - Version 1 of Do This Not That: Two Buttons and the surrounding space
-  - Version 2 of Do This Not That
+  - Version 2 of Do This Not That: A single Button with similar behaviours as v1
-- Students to create program illustrating how 9 different buttons interact with each other using different shapes, texts, and images
+- Repeating and tracking the Mouse-Click-Boolean-Draw() sequence: create a program illustrating how 9 different buttons interact with each other using different shapes, texts, and images

 Note: this is the final assignment or project before the "Final Exam" Projects